 Choosing the right email marketing service can make a huge difference in how effectively you connect with your audience.

-Here are some modern tools that can help you take your email marketing to the next level:
+Here are some modern tools that can help streamline your email marketing efforts:

 - ConvertKit: Great for creators and small businesses, ConvertKit makes it easy to automate and segment your emails.
 This means you can send the right messages to the right people at the right time.